dhgutteridge/Brew-Distance/README.rst

 Brew-Python supports Python 2.6, 2.7, and 3.2+.
 It does not support Python < 2.6, as it requires **namedtuple** from **collections**.
-(Its test script is compatible with Python 2.6 even though it imports the old version of **unittest**.)
-However, due to
-`Python bug 10417 <https://bugs.python.org/issue10417>`_, tests that
-include non-ASCII characters are disabled on Python 2.6.
+(Its test script is mostly compatible with Python 2.6 even though it imports the old version of **unittest**.
+However, due to `Python bug 10417 <https://bugs.python.org/issue10417>`_, tests that include non-ASCII characters are disabled on Python 2.6.
 They will also trigger exceptions in Python 2.7 environments that aren't set to a locale that supports these characters, but the tests have been left enabled for Python 2.7, to demonstrate it's supported.
+Also, an exception handling test is disabled in Python 2.6 due to an incompatibility with its **unittest**.)

 License
 -------